ethercards/ethberlin3/README.md

-# ethberlin3
+# Galaxis' Hackathon Project at ETHBerlin3

-Galaxis' Hackathon Project at ETHBerlin
+An open-source tool for managing contract access and ownership for teams and organizations.